 ADSD also provides support to SILC subrecipients in the RFR process through our Grant and Project Specialist (GPS) and Fiscal Auditor positions.
 These teams within ADSD provide the day to day technical assistance to ensure all state and federal regulations are being followed.
 The SILC Executive Director is the subject matter expert and provides programmatic technical assistance to the subrecipient in accordance with SILC priorities.

-Finally, the SILC Executive Director, the GPS, and Fiscal Auditor team will do a comprehensive onsite subrecipient monitoring at least once in the first year of funding.
+Finally, the SILC Executive Director, the GPS, and Fiscal Auditor team will do a comprehensive onsite subrecipient monitoring of Part B subawards at least once in the first year of funding.

 Subawards made for continuing funds follows the same process, except for a solicitation of proposals.
 Subrecipients must submit a new budget for each year of the project and may be required to submit a revised Project Narrative, if the SILC deems that necessary.